Here are some tips to childproofing your RV for a stress-free trip.

 If you've ever had to fish out a toy car or a stuffed animal from your toilet, you may already know how mesmerizing a toilet bowl can be to a little one with aspirations of becoming a marine biologist, or scuba dive instructor, or maybe even a plumber.
 Like the cabinet latches, a toilet latch keeps the little ones out of places they shouldn't be exploring on their own.
-Although this isn't really a safety concern – I haven't heard of anyone flushing themselves down an RV toilet, but I'm sure it's possible – however, it will definitely be more of a piece of mind device knowing that you won’t have to fish out any stuffed teddy bears on your camping trip.
+Although this isn't really a safety concern, it will definitely be more of a piece of mind device knowing that you won’t have to fish out any stuffed teddy bears on your camping trip.

 Start Earning Up To $1500/Week!